ckhmer1/node-red-contrib-alexa-virtual-smarthome/README.md

 ## Prerequisites

 1. A 'real' SSL certificate e.g. from [Let’s Encrypt](https://letsencrypt.org).
+2. A reverse proxy, like nginx, forwarding the right request to the Node-RED server.
-2. Forward TCP traffic coming in from the Internet to your Node-RED server.
+3. Forward TCP traffic coming in from the Internet to your reverse proxy server.
-3. An updated NodeJS version.
+4. An updated NodeJS version.
-4. An Amazon developer account (use the same username used in the Amazon Alexa App or devices).
+5. An Amazon developer account (use the same username used in the Amazon Alexa App or devices).
-5. An Amazon Web Service (AWS) account (use the same username used in the Amazon Alexa App or devices).
+6. An Amazon Web Service (AWS) account (use the same username used in the Amazon Alexa App or devices).

 ---
 ## Setup Instructions